Skip to main content

 • ask you about your symptoms and sexual partners

-• look closely at the lumps around your genitals and bottom
+• look closely at the lumps around your genitals and anus

-• possibly need to look inside your vagina, bottom or urethra (where pee comes out) depending on where your warts are
+• possibly need to look inside your vagina, anus or urethra (the hole where pee comes out) depending on where your warts are

 It's not possible to find out who you got genital warts from or how long you've had the infection.